fernzi/gedit-autosave/README.md

 # Gedit Autosave Plugin

 When activated, this plugin will automatically save your current document while you edit it, in a Google Docs-like fashion.

-Saving occurs ~2 seconds after you stop typing.
+Saving occurs 2 seconds after you stop typing and when the window is unfocused.
 The plugin doesn't attempt to save read-only or untitled documents.

 ## Installation